Japanese Input with Fedora 40, Fcitx5, Wayland

 After restarting my computer, I configured my input settings in the Fcitx5 GUI.

-As I have a Japanese layout keyboard, I used the "Select system keyboard layout" button in the GUI to set my Keyboard, then it seemed to pick that up for both English and Anthy (IME) mode.
+As I have a Japanese layout keyboard, I used the "Select system keyboard layout" button in the GUI to set my keyboard, and it seemed to pick that up for both English and Anthy (IME) modes.

 My failed experience with Google Chrome